peidevs/homepageBeta/content/about.md

 <img src="https://secure.meetupstatic.com/photos/member/4/b/c/0/member_156379392.jpeg" />
 </figure>
 <div class="loop__content clearfix">
-<strong>Michael Easter</strong> - The wisest in the group.
-Michael bring a wealth of knowledge and a calming demenor to the group.
-Michaels work in various events has helped grow the group tremendously.
-Michaels biggest contribution to the group has been his work with Open Data and the Open Data book club.
-Michael is stepping back in 2017 to focus on the book club and to take a break after carrying the elder torch for the last 4.5 years.
+<strong>Michael Easter</strong> - An early co-organizer of the group, Michael has given several presentations, performed 'cat-herding' logistics, and sponsored the rare MeetUp.
+An advocate of Open Data, he founded and sponsors the PEI Open Data Book Club as a side-project within the PEI Devs umbrella.
+Michaael is stepping back in 2017 after carrying the elder torch for several years.
 </div>
 </article>